ColinM94/ColinM94/README.md

 <pre>
   Hey, I'm Colin.
-I just recently got an Honours Degree in Software Development from Limerick Institute of Technology.
+I just recently finished college.
-  I'm ready to move abroad and get my career going.

   ✈️ I'm looking for work in Germany, and hoping to relocate there as soon as possible.
   🇩🇪  I'm learning German <sup>Learning JavaScript was much easier</sup>